by Pierce Nahigyan

 Professor Ibis made some grumbling noises and began the sticky process of disposing of the chicken in his desk.

-For more Charlie Ben Studdard stories, follow the links below:
+For more Charlie Ben Studdard & the Amulet Caper: